Print | Font Size Change Font Size

 Other frequently asked questions FAQs

 NOTE: Until more patients become aware of this program, some of you will find "0" patients within range of your practice.
 As the system becomes more popular this should change.
-If you selected "receive updates" when you registered, you will receive an email alert when a new patient in range of your practice registers.
+If you selected "receive alert emails" when you registered, you will receive an email alert when a new patient in range of your practice registers.
 This option can be turned off when traffic increases.
-How can I reach more patients?

 Alert emails, how they work

 Terms: The intent of this site is to efficiently connect patients in need of treatment for opioid dependence with an Office-based Treatment Provider, certified to prescribe buprenorphine.
-It is unlawful to use this site to solicit for anything other than stated above.
-Example: it is inconsistent with the terms to use this site to solicit for “Rapid detox”, “inpatient rehab”, or any other treatment that is not considered Office-based Opioid Dependence Treatment with buprenorphine, and such treatment must be consistent with the physician training established to obtain the DEA waiver to prescribe Schedule III medications, for opioid dependence, in an office based setting, according to the DATA2000 law.
+It is in violation of the terms to use this site to solicit for anything other than stated above.
+Example: it is inconsistent with the terms to use this site to solicit for “Rapid detox”, “inpatient rehab”, or any other treatment that is not considered Office-based Opioid Dependence Treatment with buprenorphine.
 If you do not have an “X” number from the DEA you are not authorized to use this patient database.
 See terms of use for more information.

 If you are having problems please contact us at MakeContact@naabt.org for assistance